yuuues/ServerStatus/README.md

 ============
 1. Create a database with a user.
 2. Import the servers.sql file in in the /sql/ folder, to populate the database.
-3. Configure /includes/config.php with the database and user information.
+3. Configure /config/ky-config.php with the database and user information.
 4. Copy uptime.php to any server you want to monitor.
 This needs to be publicly accessible.
-5. Insert an entry into the database.
-  * name - The name of your server.
-  * url - The URL path to the uptime.php file (minus uptime.php and http://) e.g. dns.domain.tld/path/
-  * location - Server Phisical Location or Datacenter
-  * host - The name of the host of which your server is hosted by or the name of the node where you host the server
-  * type - What type of server is this?
-DNS, SQL, Apache/nginx, etc.
+5. Enter to /admin and use the credentials: nyah@nyah.com ; 1234

 Requirements
 ============